Race Also A Risk Factor

 In the future, she says, she hopes she’ll be talking about the cost of treatments rather than the cost of care.
 Mortality rates for other diseases, like breast cancer, are dropping, but the rate of Alzheimer’s deaths is on the rise.

-Alzheimer’s May Rank With Cancer, Heart Disease
+Alzheimer’s Disease Outpacing Cancer, Heart Disease

 The impact on women disproportionately extends to the workplace as well, where 20% of women, as compared with 3% of men, switch from full-time to part-time work because of their responsibilities as caregivers.